 The Rock Restaurant (Pingwe Beach)

-If you want a unique dining experience, then visit The Rock, a restaurant built on a rock in the middle of the ocean.
-It offers fresh seafood dishes like octopus curry, grilled lobster, prawn skewers, and seafood platters.
-The view and atmosphere make it one of the most iconic dining spots in Zanzibar.
+For a unique dining experience, visit The Rock Restaurant, which is built on a rock in the middle of the ocean.
+The restaurant specialises in fresh seafood dishes like octopus curry, grilled lobster, and prawn skewers, offering an unforgettable setting and atmosphere.

 Zanzibar Coffee House (Stone Town)